samluescher/django-media-tree/docs/installation.rst

     $ sudo pip install -e git://github.com/django-mptt/django-mptt.git@0.5.2#egg=django-mptt

-**or**, if for some reason you can't install a current version, you can resolve the situation by putting ``legacy_mptt_support`` in your ``INSTALLED_APPS`` **before** ``mptt``.
+**or**, if for some reason you can't install a recent version, you can resolve the situation by putting ``legacy_mptt_support`` in your ``INSTALLED_APPS`` **before** ``mptt``.
 This will be deprecated in the future::